SoftwareAG/c8y-docs/content/machine-learning/api-reference-mlw-bundle/projects.md

 |PARAMS||
 |:---|:---|
-|projectID (string)| project ID of the project for which the name needs to be changed
+|projectID (string)| project ID of the project for which the name must be changed
 |name (string)|required name for the project as body parameter
 |description (string)|required description of the project as body parameter